-In October 2021, FCMB Pensions Limited obtained approval for the acquisition of 60% stake in AIICO Pensions Limited.
-Another approval was obtained in February 2022 for additional 36.3% shareholding of AIICO Pension Limited bringing the total interest in the entity to 96%.
+In October 2021, FCMB Pensions Limited obtained approval for the acquisition of 60% stake in AlICO Pensions Limited.
+Another approval was obtained in February 2022 for additional 36.3% shareholding of AICO Pension Limited bringing the total interest in the entity to 96%.
 FCMB Pensions concluded the acquisition of the 96% stake in AIICO Pensions on February 28, 2022 and integrated both businesses.
 With this integration the FCMB Pensions Limited now accounts for one of the largest PFAs in Nigeria with a combined total Assets Under Management of N592billion and increase in the number of contributors nationwide.
-In 2022, FCMB Group Plc took up a right issue of N4billion in FCMB Pensions Limited.
-The consideration for the rights issue was settled by a reclassification from a receivable account with FCMB Pensions Limited.
-The company's stake in FCMB Pensions Limited was reduced to 91.28% post acquisition of AIICO Pension and after the rights issue.
+In 2022, FCMB Group PIc took up a right issue of N4billion in FCMB Pensions Limited was settled by a reclassification from a receivable account with FCMB Pensions Limited.
+The companys stake in FCMB Pensions Limited was reduced to 91.28% post acquisition of AIICO Pension and after the rights issue.

-- This represents the Company's 100% equity holding in Credit Direct Limited.
-The Company was incorporated on June 13, 2006 and commenced operations in January 2007. (vii) - There are no significant restrictions on the ability of subsidiaries to transfer funds to the Group in the form of cash dividends or repayment of loans and advances. (viii) - The investments are carried at cost less impairment.
-There was no impairments on any of the subsidiaries as at the reporting date (2022; nil). (ix)
+- (vii) This represents the Company's 100% equity holding in Credit Direct Limited.
+The Company was incorporated on June 13, 2006 and commenced operations in January 2007. - (viii) There are no significant restrictions on the ability of subsidiaries to transfer funds to the Group in the form of cash dividends or repayment of loans and advances. - (ix) The investments are carried at cost less impairment.
+There was no impairments on any of the subsidiaries as at the reporting date (2022; nil).